Pokemon TCG: Most expensive Ace Spec cards

 Master Ball (94/101) Pokemon card.

-It’s a powerful card, that allows players to search their deck for any Pokemon, reveal it, and add it into their deck.
-It doesn’t have the same limitations that other Poke Ball-related cards have, hence why it’s an ACE SPEC card and limited to 1 per deck.
+It’s a powerful card that allows players to search their deck for any Pokemon, reveal it, and add it into their deck.
+It doesn’t have the same restrictions that other Poke Ball-related cards have, hence why it’s an Ace Spec card and limited to 1 per deck.

-On top of this, Plasma Blast is a much older set but it still has some fantastic aesthetics.
-This is a great collector’s piece to add to your collection.
+Plasma Blast is a much older set (and no longer in Rotation) but it still has some fantastic aesthetics.
+This is a great collector’s piece to add to your collection, especially if you’re a fan of the Black & White era.

 Prime Catcher (157/162)